Friday, September 26, 2008

 Or maybe I should just buy the Logitech Harmony remote that everyone raves about.
 Nawww... that would be cheating.

 One thing I noticed is that the remote is recognized as a keyboard rather than a remote.
 A thread on the linuxmce forum mentions getting Linux to recognize it as a remote by keying on its USB UUID, which allowed someone to use UIRT by way of adding a line in /etc/something/rules.d.
 Seems like part of the problem might be some keycodes are > 255?
 Xmodmap is the default way of supporting stuff via the HID driver that is enabled by default.
 A hack into LIRC might provide access to more keys.
 The guy that figured out the rules.d aspect is named Adam Pierce.
 LIRC appears to be the much preferred way because it works across lots of different applications.
+There is also a thread on myth-users about udev to skip the keyboard buffer.

 I wonder about the other direction.
 The remote has an LCD screen.
 Interesting - there is a USB LCD display that you can buy which we might be able to base some of this on.
 It uses the standard libusb, with a small adder: usblcd. linuxusblcd and lcdproc also exist.
 There is even Mythlcdserver, which uses lcdproc.
 Might use a usb bus tracker within windows to see it (the driver) in operation.